The Best Pineapple Upside Down Cake

 Yes, you just have to be precise with your arrangement of the pineapple upside down cake topping in the bundt pan before you add the cake batter.
 The bake time may need to be altered slightly, so watch the oven and not the clock.

-Is Fresh or Canned Pineapple best for pineapple upside down cake?
+Is Fresh or Canned Pineapple best?

 I’ve only ever used canned pineapple rings so I can’t say for sure whether fresh pineapple would work in place of canned.
 Most likely yes, but please let me know if you try this and it works out!